photoprism/photoprism-docs/docs/getting-started/nas/openmediavault.md

 ![Screenshot](../img/omv_photoprism_plugin_ui.png){ class="shadow" }

 !!! example ""
-    **Help improve these docs!** You can contribute by clicking :material-pencil: to send a pull request with your changes.
+    **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.